liseche/kg_sleep_apnea/NER/spaCy/README.md

 | `FREQUENCY` | ?                  | name                                       | 2 identified entities, one is somewhat correct ("usual bedtimes"), one is a name. |
 | `ROUTE`     | medium             | names, abbreviations ("iv" in "DSM-IV-TR") | Substantial FPs.                                                                  |
 | `STRENGTH`  | bad                | article publication dates, page numbers,   | No identified entities were correct                                               |

+## en_ner_bc5cdr_md_ICSD3

+Few labels.
+Only disease and something else?
+Good at identifying diseases.
+But not perfect.